Melek Mosso: Life and career

 Melek Mosso was born on 11 November 1988 in Kayseri.
 She started composing music at the age of seven.
 At the age of nine, she began to take bağlama and Turkish folk music lessons at Denizli Municipality Conservatory.
 Mosso then continued her education at Fine Arts High School, where she started playing the Western concert flute.
 She completed her university education at Adnan Menderes University, School of Education, Department of Music Teaching.
-She was a choirist and soloist throughout her university years.
+She was a chorist and soloist throughout her university years.

 After completing her education, she occasionally performed on the Kadıköy - Beşiktaş line in Istanbul.
 She also organized piano, flute, solfège and harmony lessons for her students who wanted to take the conservatory exams.
 Mosso also participate in various music competitions and performed jazz and swing with Zbam The Band, which she founded with her musician friends.

 Mosso's cover of Yıldız Tilbe's song "Vursalar Ölemem", garnered over 100 million views on YouTube.
 Together with No.1, she voiced the song "Hiç Işık Yok", which was included on the soundtrack for the TV series Çukur and viewed over 100 million times on YouTube.
 The song was later featured in No.1's album Siyah Bayrak.
 In 2018, her song "Kedi" was played by various radio stations in Turkey.